Noise-induced shallow circuits and absence of barren plateaus: Preliminaries

-where $\Phi^*$ denotes the adjoint of $\Phi$ with respect the Hilbert-Schmidt scalar product. \end{itemize} \item \textbf{Asymptotic notation:} Big-O Notation: For a function \(f(n)\), if there exists a constant \(c\) and a specific input size \(n_0\) such that $f(n) \leq c \cdot g(n)$ for all \(n \geq n_0\), where \(g(n)\) is a well-defined function, then we express it as \(f(n) = O(g(n))\).
+\item \textbf{Asymptotic notation:} Big-O Notation: For a function \(f(n)\), if there exists a constant \(c\) and a specific input size \(n_0\) such that $f(n) \leq c \cdot g(n)$ for all \(n \geq n_0\), where \(g(n)\) is a well-defined function, then we express it as \(f(n) = O(g(n))\).
 This notation signifies the upper limit of how fast a function grows in relation to \(g(n)\).

 Big-Omega Notation: For a function \(f(n)\), if there exists a constant \(c\) and a specific input size \(n_0\) such that $f(n) \geq c \cdot g(n)$ for all \(n \geq n_0\), where \(g(n)\) is a well-defined function, then we express it as \(f(n) = \Omega(g(n))\).
 This notation signifies the lower limit of how fast a function grows in relation to \(g(n)\).